+12.1 The School's approach to Peer or Peer Abuse

+The School has a zero tolerance approach to peer on peer abuse and any reports will be thoroughly investigated; it is never passed off as 'banter', 'just having a laugh' or 'part of growing up'.
+All staff should recognise that children are capable of abusing their peers and must be aware of the School's policy and procedures regarding peer on peer abuse.

-Peer abuse is not tolerated and will be thoroughly investigated; it is never passed off as 'banter'.
-It can include, but is not limited to, bullying (including cyber bullying), sexual violence, sexual harassment and upskirting; physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; sharing of nude or semi-nude images and initiating/hazing type violence and rituals, gender based violence or assault.
+Peer on peer can include, but is not limited to,

+- bullying (including cyber bullying, prejudice-based and discriminatory bullying), - sexual violence, - sexual harassment and upskirting; - physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - consensual and non-consensual sharing of nude or semi-nude images and/or videos; - initiating/hazing type violence and rituals, gender-based violence or assault; - abuse in intimate personal relationships between peers; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

+The is recognition that it is more likely that girls will be victims and boys perpetrators, but all peer-on-peer abuse in unacceptable and will be taken seriously.

 Peer on peer abuse risk is minimised by clear supervision requirements for staff at break and lunchtimes as well as careful attention to the ethos of kindness and tolerance in the school throughout all lessons and extra-curricular activities, especially in PSHE, assemblies and reflection days.
+Staff are trained on the importance of challenging abusive behaviours between peers.